jorgevds/alfons/README.md

 - [ ] First, there's lot of stuff that's kind of thrown in.
 Most obvious perhaps is the random php file that I originally intended would handle all form information and submissions.
 Poor old me had no clue then just how much more complex doing contact forms really was, and so I have since abandoned that cause.
 Probably if I were to revisit, I would either hook it up to Firebase for ease of use, or simply remove it and keep the contact form as a placeholder.
 There for looks, but not operational.

-- [ ] Second, I would want to maybe experiment with smooth scrolling and fadein content on the main page.
+- [ ] Second, I would want to maybe experiment with smooth scrolling and fade in-content on the main page.
 That seems like a useful trick I should learn.
 Maybe in a next project.

 - [ ] Third, related to one, I would want to finish the PWA setup and make the order page an actual PWA.
 Then I could download it to my phone and giggle to myself.
 Some of the parts are already in there, but I think it's not actually quite set up yet.